rosesilver/ArkLib/ROADMAP.md

 # Roadmap

 We provide here a list of projects and extensions to ArkLib.
+Please note that this list is extensive and covers more than our immediate priorities.
 This list will be updated as items are taken off into immediate issues to be worked on.

 ## General Theory